kristianmandrup/racer-mw/lib/pipe/Pipe-Design.md

 name = user.child 'name'
 ```

-A `get` method is provided for a smoother API in this case:
+You can also use either of the dsl methods: `col`, `modl` and `attr` as wrappers of child.
+`name = user.attr 'name'` to get the attribute pipe 'name' of user.

-`name = user.get 'name'`
+The `get` method can also be used: `name = user.get 'name'`

-You can nvaigate multiple levels up a pipe using prev(levels):
+You can navigate multiple levels up a pipe using prev(levels):

 ```livescript
 user = model('_page').model(users: user)